ThreeMammals/Ocelot/docs/features/administration.rst

 * **POST** ``{adminPath}/connect/token``

     This gets a token for use with the admin area using the client credentials we talk about setting above.
-    Under the hood this calls into an `IdentityServer4`_ hosted within Ocelot.
+    Under the hood this calls into an `IdentityServer`_ hosted within Ocelot.

     The body of the request is form-data as follows: